jzay/cs1302-minesweeper-alpha/README.md

 Note that the second line is empty.
 Also, be sure to replace FILENAME with the actual name of the file.

-A seed file is also considered to be malformatted if the grid size is not an acceptable grid size, if the number of mines exceeds the number of squares in the grid, and if a mine location is specified as being outside of the grid.
+A seed file is also considered to be malformed if the grid size is not an acceptable grid size, if the number of mines exceeds the number of squares in the grid, and if a mine location is specified as being outside of the grid.

-An example seedfile is present in the project materials.
+An example seed file is present in the project materials.
 In order to run your program with the seed file, you should be able to use the following
 command: